Why Palmmingle: The Case for Knowing Yourself Before You Ask Someone to Know You

 You cannot build a connection while hiding your flaws.
 The tradition of palmistry drags those flaws into the light.
 Read The Fate Line Palm Reading Guide: Why It's Not About Destiny to see this.
 Acknowledging your tendencies makes you a safer person to be around.

 This is why Palmmingle demands you look inward first.
 Stop looking for friends who never challenge you.
-Look
+Look for the ones who will tell you what your hand already suggests.

 Frequently Asked Questions